fhnw-ip12-24vt/plastic-dive-docu/IP12-Prototype/ReadMe.md

 \\\__**App**

 &nbsp;<br>
-If it asks for a package path to it is:<br>
+If it asks for a package path to it, it is:<br>
 ```ch.IP12.prototype.App```<br><br>
 After this the program can be run using the run configuration.
 <br>